 An organization, such as a club, society or association, that is established and managed exclusively for non-profit purposes, is generally exempt from income tax if no portion of its income is payable or otherwise made available to a proprietor, member or shareholder, unless the proprietor, member or shareholder is a club, society or association whose main object is the promotion of amateur athletics in Canada.
 Such an organization may nonetheless be required to file form TP-997.1-V, Information Return for Tax-Exempt Entities.
-For more information, see Exemption from Filing the Trust Income Tax Return.
+For more information, see Exemption From Filing the Trust Income Tax Return.

 If the main purpose of the organization is to provide dining, recreational or sports facilities to its members, a trust is considered to have been created with respect to the organization's property.
 This trust may have to file an income tax return.
-If this is the case, only the following amounts are to be included in the calculation of the trust's income:
+If this is the case, only the following amounts should be included in the calculation of the trust's income:

 - capital gains and losses from property that was not used exclusively and directly in the pursuit of the organization's main objective.